thebadger2012/AM2302-MySQL-Logger/README.md

 1) MySQL Server.
 There are lots of good tutorials for installing MySQL for the Pi, so go forth and Google.
 Or, if you already have a MySQL Server, skip to instruction 2.

-2) A database in the MySQL Server.
-Actually, all you really need is a table with the four following columns:
+2) A database in the MySQL Server with a database and user that you can connect to and execute INSERT statements against.
+You will need a table with the four following columns, which have self-explanatory names:

               capturetime, temperature, humidity, sensornum